vplesko/OrbLang/docs/pages/advanced_concepts_node_based_syntax.md

 Orb ASTs consist of nodes.
 There are two types of nodes.
 Non-leaf nodes are parenthesised groups, which are also `raw` values.
 Leaf nodes are literals (remember that identifiers are also literals).

 When a non-leaf is processed (either compiled or evaluated), the value of its starting element is processed first.
 How the compiler processes the node as a whole depends on what the starting element resolved to.
 For example, if it resolved to a function, the node represents a call to that function.

-This explains why Orb uses prefix notation only and why it requires placing so many semicolons.
+If it resolved to a special form, the node represents usage of that special form.

+This is the reason why Orb uses prefix notation, even in expressions - operators are just special forms (and macros), and they are processed in the same way as all other nodes.

+It also explains why you are required to terminate every non-parenthesised instruction with a semicolon - this is to group its individual nodes into a single one.